The Art Institute Review is dedicated to innovative object-centered scholarship.

 Annelise K. Madsen, Gilda and Henry Buchbinder Associate Curator, Arts of the Americas, Art Institute of Chicago

 Aisha Motlani, Lecturer, Art History, Theory, and Criticism, School of the Art Institute of Chicago

 Tina Shah, Senior Developer, Experience Design, Art Institute of Chicago

-Ginia Sweeney, Assistant Director of Interpretation, Learning and Public Engagement, Art Institute of Chicago
+Ginia Sweeney, Associate Director of Interpretation, Learning and Public Engagement, Art Institute of Chicago